TUB-Control/PaPI/papi/manual/2_introduction.rst

 The PaPI framework provides two kind of functions for the development of plugin which can or must be implemented.

-| ``callback functions``: These functions are called by the PaPI framework to interact with plugin.
+| ``callback functions``: These functions are called by the PaPI framework to interact with a plugin.
 | ``plugin functions``: These function are called by the plugin developer to communicate with the PaPI framework.

 These functions defines the core functionality of a plugin.
 To see more detailed information on how to create a plugin, refer to: :ref:`Design guide plugin <man_design_guide>`